← slugmint tool

 Is voiddo slugmint an alternative to slugify.online?

-Yes. voiddo slugmint is a free browser-only URL slug generator that transliterates Cyrillic, Greek, Hebrew, Arabic, and CJK characters in addition to standard Latin diacritics.
+Yes. voiddo slugmint is a free browser-only URL slug generator that transliterates Latin diacritics plus Cyrillic, Greek, Hebrew, Arabic, and German ß.
+CJK titles are better left as encoded native-script URLs.
 It produces lowercase, dash-separated, ASCII-safe slugs with no server calls and no telemetry.
 The same logic is available as the MIT-licensed @v0idd0/slugmint npm package. slugify.online handles Latin-script diacritics well but has limited support for non-Latin scripts.

 What scripts does voiddo slugmint transliterate?

-voiddo slugmint transliterates Cyrillic (Russian, Ukrainian, Bulgarian, Serbian), Greek, Hebrew, Arabic, and CJK (Chinese characters, Japanese hiragana and katakana, Korean hangul) into ASCII-safe slug characters.
+voiddo slugmint transliterates Cyrillic (Russian, Ukrainian, Bulgarian, Serbian), Greek, Hebrew, Arabic, and German ß into ASCII-safe slug characters.
+CJK titles should stay as native-script URLs rather than being forced into a fake romanization.
 For example, the Russian title Привет Мир becomes privet-mir.
 This is useful for CMS developers and content managers building multilingual applications where URLs must be ASCII-only.

 What is URL slugification and why does it matter for SEO?